-It uses the policy SCOPE.ENROLL, ACTION.TOKENLABEL to set the tokenlabel of Smartphone tokens during enrollment and this fill the details of the response.
+It uses the policy SCOPE.ENROLL, ACTION.TOKENLABEL and ACTION.TOKENISSUER to set the token-label and tokenissuer of Smartphone tokens during enrollment and this fill the details of the response.

 Checks if the REMOTE_USER server variable is allowed to be used.